flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 **edge-to-edge before the operating system removes the ability to opt out**.

 ## Migration Guide
-To opt out of edge-to-edge by default on API 35, a new style attribute specification is required in each activity that needs an opt out.
+To opt out of edge-to-edge by default on SDK 15, a new style attribute specification is required in each activity that needs an opt out.
 If you have a parent style that all other styles that need an opt out inherit from, then you can modify the parent only.
 In the example below, you will